✓ Updated May 2026

 Dubai Tram

-The Dubai Tram complements the Metro, serving areas like Dubai Marina and JBR.
-It's a convenient way to explore these waterfront districts and connect to the Metro at specific points.
+The Dubai Tram connects with the Metro at two stations (DMCC and Sobha Realty) and serves areas like Dubai Marina and JBR.
+It's a pleasant, air-conditioned way to explore these waterfront districts.

 Abra (Traditional Water Taxis)

-For a truly authentic and scenic experience, take an Abra across Dubai Creek.
+For a truly local and scenic experience, take an Abra across Dubai Creek.
 It's a charming and incredibly cheap way to travel between Bur Dubai and Deira, offering a glimpse into old Dubai.

 Dubai Water Buses